Husky Dog Price in India – 2025

 Friendly Nature: Unlike many other breeds with a similar appearance, Siberian Huskies are not aggressive or territorial.
 They are generally friendly with strangers and make poor guard dogs, as they are more likely to greet an intruder with a wagging tail than a bark.

-Surprising Longevity: Despite their active lifestyle and sometimes rough conditions, Siberian Huskies often live long lives, with an average lifespan of 12 to 15 years, and some even living beyond that.
+Surprising Longevity: Despite their active lifestyle and sometimes rough conditions, Siberian Huskies often live long lives, with an average lifespan of 12 to 15 years, and some even live beyond that.

 Minimal Barking: While they are vocal in other ways, Siberian Huskies are not known for excessive barking.
 Instead, they communicate through a variety of sounds, including howls, whines, and “talking,” making them quite entertaining to have around.